 Leaving ample reference for the next generation of fashion gives them something to expand upon, and evolve according to their reality.

 Drawing on a brand’s history in general may seem boring, irrelevant, or even impossible to some, but newer generations are looking for transparency about the past to understand where they fit into in the present.
-The more reference the next generation has of a brand, the more likely they’ll be to have something of substance to say about, especially when they’re given the time and space to do so.
+The more reference the next generation has of a brand, the more likely they’ll be to have something of substance to say about it, especially when they’re given the time and space to do so.

 Without a soul, what’s the goal?
 Completely changing archetypes or losing sight of purpose is a sign that a brand will soon be among the walking dead.
 They are but a capsule of what remained, wandering aimlessly toward anything that looks like meat or fodder.